 Preparation of fish

 Each mullet should be scaled, gutted, and headed first.
-Then get yourself a small, sharp knife, and peel off gradually, first on one side, the flesh of the central ridge.
+Then get yourself a small, sharp knife and peel the flesh of the central ridge off gradually, first on one side.
 Work gently along the edges.
 Repeat for the second side.
-Then remove the central ridge and get the two fillets attached by the back (a bit like an open book).
+Then remove the central ridge and attach the two fillets at the back (a bit like an open book).

 For quantities, they depend on the size of your mullets.
 It normally takes a mullet per person.
 I give you the proportions for 4…

 Lay your red mullet fillets on your desktop.
-Spread on each of them a spoonful of pesto sauce.
-Close your fishes ( sounds good, isn’t it?).
+Spread a spoonful of pesto sauce on each of them.
+Close your fishes ( sounds good, doesn’t it?).
 Surround them with a thin slice of bacon.
 Place the fish in an oiled oven dish (All that part of the preparation can be made in advance).
-Pour the white wine in the bottom.
+Pour the white wine into the bottom.
 Place each fish on a small branch of rosemary or thyme.
 Bake in a preheated oven at 390°F (200°c) for 15 minutes.
 You can also cook your fish on the barbecue or griddle, as long as you monitor the cooking temperature (embers shouldn’t be too hot).

 Nothing beats a good wine accompaniment: a white coast of Provence, a Pouilly Fumé or a Saint Veran.